Data Platform Engineer · SF Bay Area

 Jordan Allen Lewis

 Taking data platforms from proof of concept to production.
-Recently that's been a Dremio platform on Kubernetes: one query engine federating 40 data sources in place, backing a customer-facing product and about a dozen internal teams.
+Lately that's meant a federated lakehouse on Dremio, a Kafka streaming platform, and AI tooling, all on Kubernetes, backing a customer-facing product and about a dozen internal teams.

 Selected work